 Here are a few things to keep in mind as you decide what to wear to a business casual workplace.

 Employers have different definitions of business casual—what’s acceptable in some workplaces may not be in others.
-For example, some companies allow employees to wear polo tees while others require all employees to wear full-sleeve length clothing.
+For example, some companies allow employees to wear open-toed shoes, polo tees and jeans while others require all employees to wear closed-toed shoes, full-sleeve length shirts and non-denim pants.
 Some companies require that employees only wear dark, solid-colored clothing while others allow patterns and brightly colored prints.

-Additionally, employers may require more formal business dress for certain situations, such as if you’re representing the company at a conference, trade show or networking event, or in client meetings.
-Always consult the employer’s published dress code policy to make sure your clothing doesn’t violate any rules.
+Additionally, employers may require more formal business dress for certain situations, such as representing the company at a conference, trade show or networking event, or in client meetings.
+Always consult your company dress code policy to ensure your clothing is compliant.

 It’s best to dress more formally during your first day at a new job.
-This will allow you to see what other employees wear on a typical workday and can model your attire after them.
+As mentioned above, doing so will allow you to see what other employees wear on a typical workday and model your attire after them.
 For example, if you’re not sure whether or not you have to wear a tie every day, be sure to wear one on the first day and observe other members of your team.

-When you interview with an employer, it’s best to overdress than to underdress.
-If a company has a business casual dress code, consider wearing a full suit to your first in-person interview.
-This will allow you to make a positive first impression and also identify what others wear so you can model after their style in subsequent interviews.
+When deciding what to wear to an interview, it’s best to overdress than to underdress.
+If a company has a business casual dress code, consider wearing a full suit for your first in-person interview.
+This will allow you to make a positive first impression and identify what others in the office wear so you can model their style in subsequent interviews.

 If you have a religious requirement or medical condition that prevents you from meeting an employer’s dress code guidelines, be sure to let the human resources department know before your interview or your first day.
-For example, if you have to wear religious garments or doctor-prescribed orthopedic sneakers.
+For example, it may be necessary for you to wear religious garments or doctor-prescribed orthopedic sneakers.
 By letting the HR team know, your requirements will be documented and you won’t be penalized with a dress code violation.

-As a new employee or candidate, it’s essential you look composed and professional.
+As a new employee or candidate, it is best to appear composed and professional.
 By understanding business casual attire and ensuring your clothing meets your employer’s dress code guidelines, you’ll be well on your way to making a great first impression.